ReadingAndThinking.com

 It describes a data-driven concept, in fact, the essence is fact-based decision-making and process improvement, rather than using some descriptive registration.

-It is true that this book talks about organizational structure, business processes, and other management issues.
+This book indeed talks about organizational structure, business processes, and other management issues.

 In fact, look closely